 - Go through one more example with a different series.

-- Explain that they will now select five different series to examine.
-They will apply the criteria and decide whether the series is Episodic or Epic.
+- Explain that students will now select five different series to examine.
+They will apply the criteria and decide whether the series is episodic or epic.

 - Bring students to a library where they will have access to a lot of books with many series.
 The grade/reading level of the series doesn't matter for this activity.

-- Allow for students about 20 minutes to circulate the library.
-They should use the criteria from the previous activity (listed at the top of the sheet for them), and complete the questions on the grid and then designate each series as Episodic or Epic.
+- Allow for students to circulate the library for about 20 minutes.
+They should use the criteria from the previous activity (listed at the top of the sheet for them), and complete the questions on the grid and then designate each series as "Episodic" or "Epic."

 - Have students work in the library in pairs or groups.